-- Film historian Anthony Slide discusses the recently republished The Memoirs of Alice Guy Blaché, about the life and career of the world’s first woman director.
+- In the q&a below, film historian Anthony Slide discusses the recently republished The Memoirs of Alice Guy Blaché, about the life and career of the world’s first woman director.

 Remembering Alice Guy Blaché: Film historian Anthony Slide discusses the world’s first woman director, whose memoirs have recently been republished